Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Experiments

-As illustrated in Tab. \ref{tab:normalized_performance}, both the greedy and long-term controllers outperform the floating scenario.
-The performance of our greedy controller, planning over a 5-day horizon, closely matches that of the long-term controllers.
-Using the discounted control scheme slightly improves the long-term controller, yielding the best overall performance.
+As the energy consumption scales cubically with $\bu_{max}$, higher propulsion may be economically infeasible for real-world applications.
+Therefore, for this experiment we fix $\bu_{max}\!\!=\!\!0.1\frac{m}{s}$.
+We investigate how different planning horizons and discounting affect performance when operating with forecasts $\FCCurrents$ and how close we can get to the best achievable growth.
+We evaluate two greedy controllers that repeatedly optimize over short $\Text$ (1h and 5-days) and compare to 30-day time-horizon with different discounting settings (Tab. \ref{tab:settings}).

-Fig. \ref{fig:showcase_tradeoff} evaluates the floating system, the 5-day greedy, and the long-term controller without discount (two settings: with $\trueCurrents$ and $\FCCurrents + \AvgCurrents$) in a 60-day scenario.
-The greedy controller aims for the nearest growth map, while the long-term controller balances short-term losses against long-term gains, as demonstrated in the sub-figure of Fig. \ref{fig:showcase_tradeoff} depicting seaweed mass over time.
-The zig-zag shape of the lines is due to nocturnal respiration.
-The greedy controller is driven out of the region, leading to mission termination and an earlier trajectory end.
+Table \ref{tab:normalized_performance} shows the results.
+As expected, both the greedy and long-term controllers outperform passively floating.
+Surprisingly, the performance of the 5-day greedy controller, is close to the 30-day controllers.
+Using the discounted formulation slightly improves the long-term controller, yielding on average 95.77\% of the best achievable growth.